mtrocadomoreira/ozzy/README.md

 Ozzy exploits the [xarray](https://xarray.dev/) package as well as several other upstream packages to make data manipulation as lazy as possible.

 > [!WARNING]
 > The documentation for the first version of ozzy is still in development.
-The documentation website is not online yet.
+The package is not available on PyPI, conda-forge or Zenodo yet, and some links may be broken.

 ### **Why ozzy?**